prashantsail/serve/.circleci/README.md

 # Pytorch Serve CircleCI build
-Pytorch Serve uses CircleCI for builds.
+TorchServe uses CircleCI for builds.
 This folder contains the config and scripts that are needed for CircleCI.

 ## config.yml
-_config.yml_ contains Pytorch Serve's build logic which will be used by CircleCI.
+_config.yml_ contains TorchServe's build logic which will be used by CircleCI.

 ## Workflows and Jobs
 Currently, following _workflows_ are available -